 The French law applies where a testator, or one of his or her children, was/is an EU citizen or resident of the EU, and where a foreign legal system that lacks obligatory heirs’ portions is set to govern the share-out.

-It was brought in with the stated aim of stopping daughters being disinherited under Sharia law.
+It was originally brought in with the stated aim of stopping daughters being disinherited under Sharia law.

 This has affected many foreign couples in France who have wills aiming to protect each other, especially where there are children from previous marriages.

-Some, such as Andrew and Elaine Greener (pictured), formerly from Lot-et-Garonne, told us how they were selling up as a result.
+Some, such as Andrew and Elaine Greener (pictured), formerly from Lot-et-Garonne, told us how they were selling up and leaving France as a result.

 Commission 'reluctant to criticise' France